hansikaweerasena/gem5-multi/multicast-dev/notes.md

 more complex or specialized.

 2003 was a long time ago; better algorithm have probably been found since then.
-The book provides citations for the algorithms.
-I can find them on IEEE and look for newer papers that cited them proposing better algorithms.
+The book provides citations for the algorithms it discusses.
+I can look for them on IEEE and look for newer papers that cited them proposing better algorithms.